Gorkowski/Binary_Activity_Thermodynamics_Model/README.md

 Then run the installed program, and a file dialog box will appear.
 Then select one of the example input files 'Input_examples\simple_input_single_run.txt'.

 ## Generate Figures From Paper
-The Figures presented in Gorkowski et al. (2019) can be reproduced using the source code in 'Matlab_source_code\paper_figures'.
+The figures presented in Gorkowski et al. (2019) can be reproduced using the source code in 'Matlab_source_code\paper_figures'.
 <!-- ## Data Repository TBD-->